FernandoNarvaez1904/portfolio/docs/education.md

 The club became a place where students could learn from each other, work on group projects, and even bring in industry speakers.
 It was amazing to see how it grew and how many students benefited from having that community.

-### Creating SE Fest
+### Creating Software Engineering Fest

-One of my biggest accomplishments was starting and planning the first Software Engineering Festival (SE Fest).
+One of my biggest accomplishments was starting and planning the first Software Engineering Fest.
 I wanted to create an event where students could showcase their projects, learn from industry professionals, and network with each other.

 The first year was a lot of work - I had to plan everything from scratch, coordinate with speakers, organize the venue, and make sure everything ran smoothly.
 But it was so worth it!
 The event was a huge success, and now it's become an annual tradition that students look forward to every year.